ObscurusGrassator/Base.JS/.github/README.md

 templateEditor(/* 'css selector', startingDomElement, options */);
 ```

+JavaScript of template is triggered before HTML template rendering.
+An exceptional case is index.html, because his JavaScript triggers rendering the remaining templates of the site.

 `templateEditor()` return Promise because of `onbase="{priority:...` elements, whose rendering triggers delayed but self rendering HTML is synchronous. `onbase` therefore supports only synchronous JavaScript so that it is not possible to inconsistent change the variables used during the rendering of DOM Elements.
 Asynchronous functions can redraw the affected elements additionally.

 **WARNING:** `onbase` properties evaluate current content that can be changed interactively.
 In the case of `forIn`, it is possible to change the first` forIn` HTMLElement in the series (others are cloned from it with the prefix "`_`").
 For example, if you delete a class assigned to it and regenerate it (`templateEditor ()`), that class will no longer have any duplicated `forIn` HTMLElement.